Arnab-Developer/Arc.HttpHealthCheckDashboard/README.md

 dotnet add package Arc.HttpHealthCheckDashboard
 ```

+Create separate classes for each separate http urls to be checked.
+Create your class which
-Create your class which inherits `BaseHealthCheck` and it should work with default naming
+inherits `BaseHealthCheck` and it should work with default naming convention.
+The default
-convention.
-The default naming convention is `[ClassName]HealthCheck`.
+naming convention is `[ClassName]HealthCheck`.

 ```csharp
 public class [ClassName]HealthCheck : BaseHealthCheck